Top 5 New Roof Types to Install in the Pacific Northwest

 2. Metal Roofs in the Pacific Northwest

 Love the sound of rain pattering overhead?
 A metal roof might be for you.
-While this roofing material might be a bit of an investment, there are plenty of reasons to consider it.
-The most common metal roofing material found in Portland are made of zinc-coated steel.
-Metal is a common choice in the PNW where there is heavy snowfall or tall trees hang over the top of the roof.
+While this roofing material is an investment, there are plenty of reasons to consider it.
+The most common metal roofing material found in Portland is zinc-coated steel.
+Metal is a common choice in the PNW, where there is heavy snowfall or tall trees hanging over the top of the roof.

 Metal Roofing Cost